gjy5150/y7-trueaccord-test/README.md

 ### Prerequisites

-Java OpenJDK 14 or greater should be intalled on your machine.
+Java OpenJDK 14 or greater should be installed on your machine.

 ```
 Go to: https://jdk.java.net/archive/ to download and install.